GSA/jobs_api/README.md

 We track test coverage of the codebase over time, to help identify areas where we could write better tests and to see when poorly tested code got introduced.

-After running your tests, view the report by opening `coverage/index.html` in your favorite browser.
+After running your tests, view the report by opening `coverage/index.html`.

-You can click around on the files that have < 100% coverage to see what lines weren't exercised.
+Click around on the files that have < 100% coverage to see what lines weren't exercised.

 ## Terms of Use